deconf/Analytics-Insights/readme.txt

 = Translations =

-Google Analytics Dashboard has been translated into the following languages: Arabic, Dutch, English, French, German, Hungarian, Italian, Japanese, Polish, Portuguese, and Spanish.
+Google Analytics Dashboard has been translated and is available in more than 12 languages.

 = Further reading and info =